 Gravity is neither a fundamental force, nor a spacetime curvature.
 There are no physical, empirically detectable graviton particles, for the same reason that there are no magneton particles of the magnetic field.
 Magnetons and gravitons are at best virtual particles only.
+In order to propagate, quantum gravity and quantum antigravity need to rely on magnetic fields.

 Let’s illustrate it with a simple example.